Exercise During Pregnancy

 - Helps you to lose the baby weight after your baby is born

-The Centers for Disease Control and Prevention recommend that pregnant women get at least 150 minutes of moderate-intensity aerobic activity every week.
+Ideally, pregnant women should get at least 150 minutes of moderate-intensity aerobic activity every week.
 An aerobic activity is one in which you move large muscles of the body (like those in the legs and arms) in a rhythmic way.
 Moderate intensity means you are moving enough to raise your heart rate and start sweating.
 You still can talk normally, but you cannot sing.

 Examples of moderate-intensity aerobic activity include brisk walking and general gardening (raking, weeding, or digging).
 You can divide the 150 minutes into 30-minute workouts on 5 days of the week or into smaller 10-minute workouts throughout each day.